wrasmane/Poem-Generation/README.md

 named {input phrase}-{model name}.txt.
 If there is an error saving the poem, the content of the file will contain "Error saving poem"
 ### State Space
-TODO Installs\
+There are few different libraries that will need to be installed in order to run the transformer model.
+Pytorch can be installed by running the command `pip install torch`.
+Tiktoken can be installed by running the command `pip install tiktoken`.\
 \
-TODO saved files
+This class produces one output of saving the model if you are not using the already trained model.
+This is toggled by th `load_path` parameter located in StateSpace.py.
+If this parameter is an empty string `""`, then the model will be trained again with the given hyperparameters.
+However, running the state space model with only 1 epoch will take a significant amount of time with a CPU.
+Once this model training is completed, a file names `#-ss-model.pt` will be saved in the Output directory with # being the number of epochs trained.
 ### Transformer
 There are few different libraries that will need to be installed in order to run the transformer model.
 Pytorch can be installed by running the command `pip install torch`.
 Tiktoken can be installed by running the command `pip install tiktoken`.
 Lastly, matplotlib can be installed by running the command `pip install matplotlib`\
 \
-This file produces a few outputs that save to the Output directory depending on one main attribute.
+This class produces a few outputs that save to the Output directory depending on one main attribute.
 First if the boolean `used_trained`(located in Transformer.py) is true, there will be no outputs from this file.
 If `used_trained` is false, then the file will create a new transformer model with the given hyperparameters. `eval_iterations` and `max_iterations`